brooklyncentral/brooklyn-dns/README.md

 ## When to Use Which?

-The former is nice in a lightweight environment as it introduces no additional dependencies.
+The former is nice in a lightweight environment as it introduces no additional dependencies, but at a cost of SSHing to each node every time any member changes.

-The latter is better in a larger environment and where nodes change frequently, to avoid SSHing to each node.
+The latter is better in a larger environment and where nodes change frequently, avoiding SSHing to nodes (apart from configuring `resolv.conf`), but of course it involves standing up an extra BIND server.
-In the latter case there is an additional requirement to add a child entity to any node which will need to *use* that DNS server.
+(Note that you can share a BIND server among multiple applications, and the approach could be extended to work with any DNS services which expose a REST API.)

 # Future Work

-This is all TODO.
+This is all TODO:

-* subnet addresses -- in bind, and /etc/hosts
-* Allow an entity to specify multiple hostnames, configuring round-robin DNS as a result
+* Allow an entity to specify multiple hostnames, configuring round-robin DNS if a hostname is used across multiple IP addresses (simple load balancing)
 * Clustered BIND servers (easy, it's just a group, collecting the IP's and inserting them at nodes;
   slightly trickier to randomize the list at each node and to update the BIND configuration at nodes)
 * Configure TTL for BIND
-* Policy for BIND servers to add the registration-hook automatically
+* Policy for BIND servers to add the registration-hook and full hostname sensors automatically